The Recurring Revenue Model: A SaaS Startup's Lifeblood

 ARR (Annual Recurring Revenue) and MRR (Monthly Recurring Revenue) are critical metrics used to measure the performance of SaaS businesses.
 ARR is the total recurring revenue your company can expect over a year, while MRR is the recurring revenue received monthly.

 Companies use both ARR and MRR in conjunction with the revenue recognition process.
 ARR and MRR are calculated by taking the total recurring revenue for a specified time and dividing it by the number of months or years in that period.
-You can learn more about how to calculate ARR and MRR here
+Learn more about how to calculate annual recurring revenue and monthly recurring revenue.

 Sustaining A Recurring Revenue Model